Adani Ports' first bond issue in over 2 yrs lapped up, more coming: Bankers

 Trust Investment Advisors was the sole arranger to this issue.

-Adani Ports, operating 13 ports and terminals in the country, had last week announced its intention to raise up to 50 billion rupees by issuing bonds in the coming months, mainly to refinance its existing debt.
+Adani Ports, operating 13 ports and terminals in the country, had last week announced its intention to raise up to Rs 5,000 crore by issuing bonds in the coming months, mainly to refinance its existing debt.

 The company has secured board approval to raise funds through a public issue of bonds, a banker who arranges bond for the group said.

-"Adani Ports may look at raising up to 10 billion rupees via public issue soon.
+"Adani Ports may look at raising up to Rs 1,000 crore via public issue soon.
 It has not yet started the paperwork or appointed lead managers," the banker added.